Brinsleym/Brinsleym.github.io/_tabs/composition.md

 * Elena Edwards: Cello

 Dormire is an attempt to auditorily depict the mind's contiousness when falling asleep.

-!!!!!!!!!!
-!!!!!!!!!!
+This is done through a series of sections and uses quarter-tonality to create an unnerving atmosphere playing with gthe idea of mistaken familiarity which often comes to me in dreams.
+The opening phrase depicts the act of falling asleep through a series of descending half major/minor 3rds.
+It foreshadows the nightmare to come and the spell-like nature of being so tired you just can't help but fall asleep. **UNFINISHED**

+# The Lost Town of Romania
 <link rel="stylesheet" href="/assets/css/ytembed.css" type="text/css">
 <div class="maxWidth800">
   <div class="videoWrapper">

-<iframe width="800" height="450" src="https://www.youtube.com/embed/7wTFGWczEwo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="800" height="450" src="https://www.youtube.com/embed/di88Go1lLRg" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
   </div>
 </div>

-# The Lost Town of Romania

 Premiered 24 November 2021 in [The Carole Nash Hall](https://stollerhall.com/venue-hire/carole-nash-hall/)

 The village in the video is called Geamăna in the north-west of Romania.
 I first came across the stories of this sunken village through a group of video bloggers’ trip round Romania on YouTube and was intrigued by the beauty of the destruction.
 All the drone footage you see is a compilation of the shots they took on each of their channels.
 After compiling these, I researched the history of the village, and edited them together with text explaining the story.
 I then set about writing a soundtrack, combining sampled instruments, synthesis, and various recordings of my singing All the audio in the track has been manipulated in some form.
 The orchestral instruments and piano you hear are all sampled, with various effects and plugins used.